Federal Grants

 - Maximum $4,000 per year

-Failure to complete the required teaching service obligation will result in the TEACH grant converting to a Federal Direct Unsubsidized Stafford Loan.
+Failure to complete the required teaching service obligation will result in the TEACH grant converting to a Federal Direct Unsubsidized Loan.